Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are creditors’ claims ranked in insolvency proceedings?

-The ranking of creditors claims is determined as per Article 206 of the Execution and Bankruptcy Law.
-Debts arising from liquidation and public debts arising from the assets of estates (eg, customs duty, building and land tax and inheritance and transfer tax) must be paid first.
-The mortgage and pledge right owner’s claims will be paid next.
-As per Article 206, other claims following the claims of the mortgage and pledge right owners are ranked as follows:
+The ranking of creditors’ claims is determined as per Article 206 of the Enforcement and Bankruptcy Law.
+The law gives absolute priority to a mortgage and pledge right owner’s claims.
+Public debts arising from the assets of estates (eg, customs duty, building and land tax and inheritance and transfer tax) will be paid next.
+As per Article 206, other claims following the foregoing claims are ranked as follows:

 - claims of employees, unpaid pension plan contributions and alimony receivables;